Duration

 Andre Lepecki

-A man sits at a table and speaks into a microphone.
+A man sitting at a table speaking into a microphone.

 Professor of Performance Studies, Tisch School of the Arts, New York University